 - Bring in guest speakers.
 Ask community members in your area of education to speak to the class on soft skills topics.
 Recommended questions include: “What soft skills are important to your profession?”
 “What soft skills have you used in the last week at work?”
 “How can working on soft skills get me a job?”

 Great for: ANY PATHWAY!
 Invite someone in that has a career your students might want someday.

 - Take time to reflect.
 If you are working on specific soft skills, make sure you give students a few minutes at the end of class to write about what went well, what could be improved on and what they noticed.
 For example, if they are working in a group, they are developing the ability to work on a team.
-Have them reflect about what it is like working in a team.
+Have them reflect on what it is like working in a team.
 If they just presented on a topic to their classmates, have them reflect on how they felt presenting, what could have made the presentation go better and what they did right.

 Great for: ANY PATHWAY!
-Reflection time is working on critical thinking – one of the big soft skills needed in today’s work place.
+Reflection time is working on critical thinking – one of the big soft skills needed in today’s workplace.

 - Create responsibility in the classroom.
 This could mean:

 - Having students use day planners to help with time management (encourage blocking time for homework)

 - Having students take care of a plant for the semester – plant it, water it, feed it and care for it.
 While simple, this is great for responsibility!

 Great for: ANY PATHWAY!
 No matter what class you teach, your students need to show up on time, prepared and ready to listen and participate in class.
 These are all soft skills.